Alexander Heinle

 After the first month, your information security or cybersecurity analyst should be able to work more independently and start to explore other tasks.

-In the second month, it's time for your analysts to have more hands-on exposure to the company's digital assets and automated processes.
+In the second month, it's time for your analysts to have more hands-on exposure to managing digital assets and automated processes at the company.
 Training becomes crucial at this stage, particularly in information security, where new cyber defense practices and software are constantly being developed.

 Tip #1: You can implement interactive exercises like malware and log analyses during training to discover potential skill gaps.